worship at home

 Let us pray for all who care for others, either professionally or as volunteers or for their family, friend or neighbour.

 Let us continue to pray for our young people that they would grow in faith in Jesus, fulfil his will for their lives and grow into the men and women of God he calls them to be.
-Let us pray for all parents in their responsibility to nurture their children.
+Let us pray for all parents in their responsibility to nurture their children especially over the half term holidays.

 Let us pray for all those in positions of governmental power, economic strength and media influence, that God would turn their hearts towards the common good and give them his wisdom, compassion and strength, praying particularly for Peace.

 Let us pray for all those who in mind, body or spirit are in need of God's healing and wholeness, for nothing is impossible for God.
-Let us pray for Roz, Ronnie, Sue, Dot, Tim, Betty, Tracy, Joyce, Christopher, Jemma, Moira, Malcolm and Beth.
+Let us pray for all those we know and love, especially for Tina, Tracey, Malcolm, Sunni, Henry, Beth, Alexander, Felicity, and Nuresh; trusting that God loves them more than we do and wants them well.

 Liturgy of the Sacrament: